Bradfield/algos/recursion/pythonds-converting-an-integer-to-a-string.md

 respectively.
 Finally, we have reduced the problem to converting 7, which we can do easily since it satisfies the base case condition of
 $n < base$, where $base = 10$.
-The series of operations we have just performed is illustrated in Figure 3 &lt;fig\_tostr&gt;.
+The series of operations we have just performed is illustrated in Figure 3.
 Notice that the numbers we want to remember are in the remainder boxes along the right side of the diagram.